rEZcyclers/rEZcycle/README.md

 # rEZcycle
-A simple web app for making recycling easier, NUS Orbital #5737
+A web app that makes recycling easier, NUS Orbital #5737